 There’s more than one way to create a safe space for mental health.
 And, this one comes from one of the most surprising quarters—home decor.
 When most people set up their home, high on the list during decision-making is personal tastes and preferences, size of the space, and budget.
 But the next time you move house, try factoring in mindful elements that can make this place a home that promotes happy thoughts and lifts your spirits when you’re feeling low.
 It should always feel good to be home where your mind is at peace and your heart is filled with positivity.
+So, here are 5 tips for mindful home decor.
 Looking for some great ideas on potpourri decor?
 We’ve got you covered

-So, Here Are 5 Tips For Mindful Home Decor That You Must-Try:
+5 Tips For Mindful Home Decor That You Must Try:

 1. Get Colour Happy